Five Global locations – Two Routes

 GID is a multidisciplinary, collaborative programme designed to attract highly motivated, visionary designers and thinkers welcoming a diversity of students from various backgrounds and nationalities.
 GID graduates will have wide-ranging abilities and international communication skills equipping them for leadership roles in global companies, for future entrepreneurship and to be creative catalysts designing innovation-led solutions for social change.

-The Global Innovation Design programme provides a double Master's with Imperial College London.
+The Global Innovation Design programme provides a double Master's degree with Imperial College London.
 All graduates receive an MA from the RCA and an MSc from Imperial College London.

 London Induction Programme